ipld/go-storethehash/README.md

 ## How it Works

-Store-the-hash consists of four distinct pieces.
+go-storethehash consists of four distinct pieces.
 The in-memory buckets, the on-disk index, the primary storage, and the freelist.

 ### Buckets

 The buckets are an in-memory data structure that maps small byte ranges (at most 4) to file offsets in the index file.
-An instance of Store-the-hash is bound to a specific number of bits (at most 32) that are used to determine to which bucket a key belongs to.
+An instance of storethehash is bound to a specific number of bits (at most 32) that are used to determine to which bucket a key belongs to.
 If you e.g. decide to use 24-bits, then there will be 2^24 = 16m buckets.
 As file offsets are stored as 64-bit integers the buckets will consume at least 128MiB of memory.

 When a new key is inserted, the first few bits (24 in this example) will be used to map it to a bucket.
 The bytes are interpreted as little-endian.
 From a key like `[0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07]` we would take the first 3 bytes `[0x00, 0x01, 0x02]` and convert into a 32-bit integer it would be `131328` (`0x020100`).
 So the file offset of the index would be stored in a bucket at position `131328`.